India will be pillar of global economic revival: Goyal | Business

 Goyal cited McKinsey & Co CEO Bob Sternfels comment - 'it's not India's decade, it's India's century'- to showcase the country as an important destination for investment.

-Goyal stressed on the promotion of the micro, small and medium enterprises by strengthening the local supply network as the sector is job creator and major contributor to the economy.
+Goyal stressed on the promotion of micro, small and medium enterprises by strengthening the local supply network as the sector is a job creator and a major contributor to the economy.

 He also called for more dialogue with the government and active participation in the FTA (free trade agreement) negotiations.

 ''The government is pursuing FTAs with like-minded countries.
-Our FTA negotiations are based on in-depth analysis, and stakeholder consultations are truly reflective of the principle of reciprocity for a win-win scenario,'' Goyal added.
+Our FTA negotiations are based on in-depth analysis, and stakeholder consultations are truly reflective of the principle of reciprocity for a win-win scenario,'' Goyal said.

+He stated that the 5G rollout in the telecom services across the country will contribute USD 450 billion to the economy in the next 15 years.

+The minister also mentioned that India is taking leadership roles on global platforms.
+Exide Industries Ltd Managing Director & Chief Executive Officer Subir Chakraborty became the new president of the chamber.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)